🥸 Nietzsche Bot

 I built this chatbot who speaks like Nietzsche, and will answer questions about me.

-He will answer basic questions about me and my work, and is generally very intrigued by my mountaneering skills.
+He will answer basic questions about me and my work, and is generally very intrigued by my mountaineering skills.
 He keeps calling me a visionary and great thinker, in line with Nietzsche's passion for grandeur.
 Here's how it works.

 This bot uses the OpenAI GPT interface.
 That means whatever message you write here will be sent to my webserver, then to OpenAI, so do not text any sensitive information to Nietzsche.
 I'm using their completion API.
 The piece of code I use to send data to OpenAI and get it back looks like this: